sagemath/sagewiki_to_gh-2022-10-10/dev1.md

 Anybody can participant, but funding will be aimed primarily at people who have demonstrated a substantial ability to contribute to the Sage project.
 (This is not a general Sage statement -- it's just for this workshop.)

-== Tentative Participants List ==
+== Participants List ==
-People with a "?" are possibly (probably) not available.
-If you're looking at this and your participation is highly likely or if you can't attend please email me ( wstein@gmail.com ) or edit the wiki.
+People with dates listed have confirmed attendance during those dates.

 EUROPEAN:

  * Michael Abshoff (June 13-20) (I will probably work exclusively on the Microsoft Windows port, taking advantage of the physical access to the client and the other people from the porting team)
  * Martin Albrecht (June 13-20)
- * Burcin Erocal (June 13-20)
+ * Burcin Erocal (June 13-20) -- exact linear algebra, cython
  * Ralph Peter Weinmann (?)

 CANADIAN: